 - 1. Navigate to the SETTINGS menu with soft key 5 and the Harvest Performance Tracker (HPT) scroll knob.
-Refer to Navigating the Harvest Performance Tracker (HPT), page 60 if required. - 2.
+For instructions, refer to Navigating the Harvest Performance Tracker, page 58. - 2.
 Scroll to SCREEN icon (A) and select it. - 3.
 Scroll to LANGUAGE AND UNITS icon (B), and select it to open the adjustment window. - 4.
 Scroll through the available options on the HPT, select desired item, and scroll to adjust: